Quick and Easy Refrigerator Pickles

 The most important part of the recipe is to start with Kirby or pickling cucumbers.
-They’re short, squat and full of warts but they make deliciously crisp pickles.
-Surprisingly, I can never find them at my regular grocery store but Whole Foods always carries them.
+They’re short, squat and sometimes full of warts, but they make deliciously crisp pickles.
 Don’t be tempted to substitute another kind of cucumber or you’ll end up with soggy pickles.

 Begin by making the brine.
-Combine the vinegar, salt and sugar in a small non-reactive saucepan (such as stainless steel, glass, ceramic or teflon).
+Combine the vinegar, salt and sugar in a small saucepan.
 Heat and stir until the salt and sugar are completely dissolved.
-(Alternatively, Joanne says you can shake the vinegar, salt and sugar in a jar until the salt and sugar dissolve.)
-Whisk in the cold water, then chill until ready to use.
+Whisk in the cold water, then chill.

 Next, stuff the cucumbers into two 1-quart jars.
-Add the coriander and mustard seeds, garlic, red pepper flakes, dill sprigs and chilled brine to the jars, dividing evenly.
+Add the coriander and mustard seeds, garlic, red pepper flakes, dill sprigs to the jars, dividing evenly.